invariantlabs-ai/testing/README.md

 ### Running sample tests

+To run the sample tests, first install the package locally by running `pip install -e .` in the root directory.

-To run the sample tests, do `python3 invariant_runner/runner.py -s -vv --push sample_tests/` if you want to run with the Invariant runner.
+Then, you can `invariant test --push sample_tests/` if you want to run with the Invariant runner.

 Else, do `pytest sample_tests -s -vv `.
 This will not use the Invariant runner but will still allow usage of the context manager.